-- The third grant will cover a 3 month period from 1 November 2020 until 31 January 2021.
-The government will provide a taxable grant calculated at 80% of 3 months average monthly trading profits, paid out in a single instalment and capped at £7,500 in total.
-This is an increase from the previously announced amount of 55%.
+The third grant covers a 3 month period from 1 November 2020 until 31 January 2021.
+The third taxable grant is worth 80 per cent of your average monthly trading profits, paid out in a single instalment covering three months' worth of profits, and capped at £7,500 in total.

 How to claim